 What can you do?More

 In order to identify what your school throws away and any particular problem areas, a waste audit can be carried out.
-This involves collecting, sorting and weighing waste from around the school in order to inform an action plan that aims to reduce the waste and improve recycling.
-Please click here to access
+This involves collecting, sorting and weighing waste from around the school in order to produce an action plan that aims to reduce the waste and improve recycling.
+Please click here to access.

 Books, both fiction and non-fiction, can provide a great way to introduce a new topic or provide inspiration for project work.

 Please click here for information about a range of environmentally themed books.